ARM-software/abi-aa/README.md

 # Application Binary Interface for the Arm®  Architecture

-This is the official place for the latest releases of the Application Binary Interface for the Arm® Architecture, both for source files and officially released documents.
+This is the official place for the latest documents of the Application Binary Interface for the Arm® Architecture, both for source files and officially released documents.